MadeBySaints/AutoHotkey/README.md

 ## Usage
 It is **HIGHLY advised** that you do not use these scripts while playing on a Real Tibia (RT) server or an OT server that you do not own.
 Use these scripts responsibly and ethically, ensuring no harm or disruption to others' gameplay.

+To use a script, simply double click it to run, and the rest will be handled by the script.